City of Hattiesburg does virtual ball drop

 HATTIESBURG, Miss.
-(WHLT)- Hattiesburg hosts annual Hub sign drop “Midnight on Front Street” virtually on hburgnye.com
+(WHLT) – Hattiesburg will host the annual Hub sign drop “Midnight on Front Street” virtually on hburgnye.com.

 The annual live event will premiere online instead of in person to prevent citizens from yet another gathering opportunity brought by the holidays.
-The Mayor says the decision prioritizes public health and lessens the spread of the Coronavirus.
-The event will feature a highlight reel from 2020’s best moments and will be followed by remarks from Mayor Toby Barker, then the Hub Sign drop.
+Mayor Toby Barker said the decision prioritizes public health and lessens the spread of the coronavirus.
+The event will feature a highlight reel from 2020’s best moments and will be followed by remarks from the mayor, then the Hub Sign drop.

 The annual dropping of the city’s historic hub sign, began in 2018 and reportedly hosted approximately 8,000 guests during thee 2019 event.